 Spontaneous pregnancy has not been contraindicated by any scientific society nor is sexual intercourse considered a possible mode of transmission of the virus.

 In Spain, according to the Spanish Society of Gynaecology and Obstetrics, pregnant women may contract the disease in a mild or asymptomatic way as is the case with around 80% of the general population.

 With the progressive control of epidemic outbreaks, protection measures and greater coverage of the vaccination groups, the third wave is gradually being controlled and that is why some areas are no longer considered as high risk.

 Booking the initial visit on line has already become a reality at IVI.
 We spent a lot of time preparing for online medicine, but now more than ever the initial visit on line is here to stay.
 Any patient who wishes to may make their first visit on line, with in-person follow-up and additional tests (diagnostic pack).
 As always, you may book your initial visit, whether online or in-person, on our website or by phone (900 847 300).

 What should I do before going to the clinic?
 Preventive measures

-For maximum safety at the clinics and prevent internal outbreaks and infections of patients and staff, the following are the preventive measures we ask of patients before entering the clinic:
+Due to the current evolution of the pandemic, the following are the preventive measures we ask of patients before entering the clinic:

 Will I have any diagnostic tests done before I start treatment?